Trustroots/tr-ssb/docs/research/ssb.md

 The SSB log format itself only includes a timestamp, without any timezone information.

 Question: is it **ever** useful to store the "local" timezone along with a date?

+If not, then using the same timestamp format as in the feed itself makes the most sense.
+Any application which is working with feeds is likely capable of parsing these timestamps already.